 #EquityRx: Women in the Pharmacy Workforce Forum

-Chairs: Lina Bader (FIP, The Netherlands) and Nilhan Uzman (FIP, The Netherlands)
+Chairs: Lina Bader (FIP, Saudi Arabia) and Nilhan Uzman (FIP, The Netherlands)

 This forum will be an opportunity to discuss ways to progress Pharmaceutical Workforce Development Goal 10 (gender and diversity balances) by implementing clear strategies for addressing gender and diversity inequalities in pharmaceutical workforce development, continued education and training, and career progression opportunities.

 The use of technology and e-learning has increased dramatically in healthcare education and practice.
 The purpose of this forum is to explore some of the key issues, challenges and benefits of using technology in the classroom and the effects of digital innovation through roundtable discussions.

 The intent of this forum is for open, informal exchange regarding IPE and an opportunity for networking with other colleagues who have interest and/or experience in this area.
 Topics to be discussed include: updates regarding FIP IPE activities, participants’ experiences with IPE advancement, IPE research activities, and recommendation for future directions of IPE in FIP.
 The forum will focus on: PWDG8 – Working with others in the team.